CAP-JJANG/RightNow/README.md

  <img width="100%" alt="image" src="https://github.com/Capjjang23/.github/assets/92065911/3acf80b7-fa8d-4b8d-aadf-1066ba7d8a7f">

-## 🔥 제목
-RrightNow

 <br><br>
 ## 🙌 소개
 **[ENG]**
-RightNow is a mobile app for learning that recognizes children's handwritten sounds and scores English words.
+**RightNow** is a mobile app for learning that recognizes children's handwritten sounds and scores English words.

 Children can learn how to write alphabets or English words using smart devices.
 If you use CSD-Model, even if you don't have a small screen or a smart pencil